fostering the humanistic practice of medicine publishing personal accounts of illness and healing encouraging health care advocacy

 Lisa deMauro

 My big sister Chris, 55, had recently returned to her first career, nursing, when she wrenched her back one day while helping to lift a patient.
 After weeks of physical therapy proved unhelpful, her internist ordered some tests, which indicated that her back injury might signal something more sinister.
-She’d had a lumpectomy for a “stage 0” breast cancer five years earlier, and her doctor advised her to make an appointment with the
+She’d had a lumpectomy for a “stage 0” breast cancer five years earlier, and her doctor advised her to make an appointment with the newly appointed head of a brand-new cancer center nearby.

 Read More »